Academic Information

 Official Withdrawal from Whitworth University

-To withdrawal officially from Whitworth University, a student must complete the electronic withdrawal form and submit it for processing.
+To withdraw officially from Whitworth University, a student must complete the electronic withdrawal form and submit it for processing.

 Hiatus Policy